kermitt2/grisp/nerd-data/data/preprocessed-wikipedia-files.md

 # Pre-processed files with Hadoop

-In this section we provide already processed with the hadoop job
+In this section we provide datasetes already processed with the hadoop job.

 ## CSV files